 - Tethered cord or syrinx

-- Variable cognitive deficits with greater difficulty with visual perceptual skills, executive functioning and attention and a relative strength in verbal skills.
+- Cognitive deficits are variable with greater difficulty with visual perceptual skills, executive functioning and attention and a relative strength in verbal skills

 - Neurogenic bowel and bladder

-- Increased risk for a wide variety of musculoskeletal disorders, including scoliosis, hip dislocation, flexion contractures of the hips and knees, foot abnormalities, and rotational deformities.
+- Musculoskeletal disorders, including scoliosis, hip dislocation, flexion contractures of the hips and knees, foot abnormalities, and rotational deformities18

-- Variable sensory deficits and increased risk for pressure ulcers.
+- Sensory deficits and increased risk for pressure injury

-- Signs of brain stem dysfunction, especially in an infant, include feeding difficulty, stridor, difficulty swallowing, aspiration pneumonia and apnea.
+- Signs of brain stem dysfunction, especially in an infant, include feeding difficulty (i.e. difficulty swallowing or choking), noisy breathing, aspiration pneumonia and apnea.

-- Signs of shunt malfunction include headaches, cognitive changes, sedation and nausea/vomiting.
+- Signs of shunt malfunction include headaches, cognitive changes, lethargy and nausea/vomiting.

-- Signs of a tethered cord or syrinx include changes in bowel or bladder function, new weakness or sensory deficits, pain, rapidly progressive scoliosis
+- Signs of a tethered cord or syrinx include changes in bowel or bladder function, new weakness or sensory deficits, pain, and rapidly progressive scoliosis.

 - Skin integrity